Staff Update:

 PATIENT PARTICIPATION GROUP

 We now have a Group that meet 6 monthly.
-Our next meeting is Thursday 19th September at 6.30pm.
+Our next meeting is To be decided.

 If you are interested in participating please contact the surgery's practice manager by Letter or by calling the surgery.